hbctraining/Intro-to-ChIPseq/README.md

+> **NOTE**: The materials in this repository are **no longer actively maintained.**  More recent content can be found at: https://hbctraining.github.io/Intro-to-ChIPseq-flipped/

-## Introduction to ChIP-seq using high performance computing
+## OLD - Introduction to ChIP-seq using high performance computing

 | Audience | Computational Skills | Prerequisites | Duration |